davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ## Orderer Considerations

-The ordering service uses raft concensus to cut blocks, factors such as the number of orderers in concensus and block cutting parameters will affect performance
+The ordering service uses raft consensus to cut blocks, factors such as the number of orderers in consensus and block cutting parameters will affect performance.

 ### Number of orderers